 Best Overall : ClickSafety

-Prices vary by course, and in some cases by state, but are typically $25 to $89 per course per person.
+Prices vary by course, and in some cases by state, but typically start at $25 per course per person.

 Runner-Up, Best Overall : Pure Safety

-We chose Pure Safety is our runner-up for best construction safety training programs because of its wide course offering, a positive company rating, and its industry reputation and reach.
+We chose Pure Safety as our runner-up for best construction safety training programs because of its wide course offering, positive company rating, and industry reputation and reach.
 It has an A+ rating with the Better Business Bureau but isn’t accredited.

 Prices are different for different courses.
 Courses start at $4.95 per course per person and go up to $185 per course per person.
 The $4.95 courses are usually add-ons with topics like Carbon Dioxide Detectors or Coping with the Cold.